What Is Distributed Solar

 Solar panels last for about 20-25 years.
 Depending on how installed, your solar panels maintain their efficiency over their lifetime.
 In the first ten years, solar panels lose up to 20% of their efficiency.
 The remaining 80% is lost over the remaining years.
 Once you have had your solar panels for 25 years, you must replace them.

 Utility-scale solar is solar power that is produced and fed into the grid for distribution to many users.
 Distributed generation solar is solar power that is used directly from the source to the end-user.

 Distributed generation is described as being behind the meter while utility generation is in front of the meter.

-Depending on where you live you may need to get a permit to install solar panels.
-Check with your local government offices on whether you need a permit and how much you need to pay for it.
-Your installer can also advise you on whether you need a permit to install solar panels or not.
+Depending on where you live, you may need to get a permit to install solar panels.
+Check with your local government offices on whether you need a permit and how much you need to pay.
+Your installer can advise you on whether you need a permit to install solar panels.

 Your solar installer needs to inspect your roof before installation.
 If you have an old roof, you will need to replace it.
 You need a stable roof to install solar panels on.
 After inspection, your installer will recommend whether you need to change your roof or not before solar panel installation.

 Before you install solar panels, the first thing you need to consider is cost.
 How much does a solar system cost to purchase and install?
 You can expect to pay from $3,000 to $12,000 depending on the size of the solar system you require.

 Secondly, you need to consider the size of the solar system you require.
 Check your electricity bill to identify your power consumption.
 The solar system you acquire should produce as much power as you consume.

 Third, you will need to find an accredited installer to install the solar panels for you.
 Gosolarquotes.com.au is a free tool to help you do this.

 Also, consider whether you need to install a battery system with your solar panels.
 A battery system is expensive and raises the cost of your solar system.